adamjorr/somatic-variation/README.md

  6. Stampy version 1.0.30 or later.
  7. Bcftools version 1.3.1 or later
  8. HTSlib version 1.3.1 or later
- 9. GATK version TODO or later
+ 9. GATK version 3.7 or later

 Software Installation
 ---------------------